-- \SHARON BENTZ GRADUATE ANNUAL SCHOLARSHIP: To a female graduate student majoring in business from the Coast (Biloxi,Gulfport,Long Beach, Ocean Springs, Pass Christian). - BURDINE SCHOLARSHIP FUND: To be awarded to a student who qualifies with financial need; preference to a person with a major in elementary education or business administration, department of management; preference should be given to a Caucasian person from Lawrence County; no minimum grade point average to qualify; \$500 to be given in each of the fall and spring semesters.

-- MARY LOUISE KEY MCCLAMMY MEMORIAL SCHOLARSHIP: To offer an annual scholarship to the University of Southern Mississippi to a student meeting certain eligibility requirements including admission to the College of Education/Psychology with a major in elementary education,OR to the College of Business Administration.
-Consideration will be given to applicants of Vietnamese descent. - \MORRIS MARKETERS DBA SHELL KENTUCKY FRIED CHICKEN: To provide two \$1,000 scholarships to students with financial need who are residents of Forrest or Lamar County.
-One scholarship is to be awarded to the College of Business Administration and one to the area of Hotel, Restaurant, and Tourism Management.
-NOT AVAILABLE AT THIS TIME - MUNRO PETROLEUM: To provide a full academic scholarship annually, with preference given to the five South Mississippi counties, based on financial need and academic merits.
-Designated to the College of Business Administration with consideration given to employees of Munro Petroleum and their dependents. - \NEWMAN LUMBER COMPANY OF GULFPORT: To children of employees of Newman Lumber Company or capable and deserving students from the Coast majoring in the College of Business Administration. - MARY MAGDELENE SKIPPER AND DANIEL MACON ODOM, JR. SCHOLARSHIP: To a capable and deserving student majoring in 1) music OR 2) business from Copiah or Jones County.
+- \SHARON BENTZ GRADUATE ANNUAL SCHOLARSHIP: To a female graduate student majoring in business from the Coast (Biloxi,Gulfport,Long Beach, Ocean Springs, Pass Christian) - \FORREST GENERAL HOSPITAL MPH/MBA DUAL DEGREE: To help support the MPH/MBA Dual Degree program in its early stages through student scholarships.
+Applicants competing for this scholarship must submit a resumé of their educational and professional achievements along with an essay explaining their reason for pursuing the MPH/MBA degree.
+Selection of the applicant will be made by a committee comprised of the Coordinator of the Masters in Public Health,the Director of the Masters in Business Administration program, and the President of Forrest General Hospital. - HEILIG-MEYERS SCHOLARSHIP: To award a \$500 annual scholarship to a deserving student.
+The candidate must pursue a degree from the College of Business Administration.
+Selection to be made by the scholarship committee in the Financial Aid Department.
+Student must maintain a 3.0 GPA with preference to an employee or dependant of an employee of Heilig-Meyers. - \MARY LOUISE KEY MCCLAMMY MEMORIAL SCHOLARSHIP: To offer an annual scholarship to the University of Southern Mississippi to a student meeting certain eligibility requirements including admission to the College of Education/Psychology with a major in elementary education as the primary beneficiary of the scholarship, OR to the College of Business Administration as the secondary beneficiary if no education major is selected.
+Consideration will be given to applicants of Vietnamese descent. - MUNRO PETROLEUM: To provide a full academic scholarship annually, with preference given to the five South Mississippi counties, based on financial need and academic merits.
+Designated to the College of Business Administration with consideration given to employees of Munro Petroleum and their dependents. - \NATIONWIDE INSURANCE ANNUAL SCHOLARSHIP JERRY JAMES, AGENT: To award a \$500 annual scholarship to a capable and deserving student.
+The candidate must pursue a degree from the College of Business Administration with an emphasis on insurance.
+Selection to be made by the scholarship committe in the College of Business Administration. - \NEWMAN LUMBER COMPANY OF GULFPORT: To children of employees of Newman Lumber Company or capable and deserving students from the Coast majoring in the College of Business Administration. - MARY MAGDELENE SKIPPER AND DANIEL MACON ODOM, JR. SCHOLARSHIP: To a capable and deserving student majoring in 1) music OR 2) business from Copiah or Jones County.
 The student should have demonstrated need.
 Preference should be to a music major. - \CHARLES R. ROBERTS MARKETING SCHOLARSHIP: To provide a scholarship to a junior or senior marketing major who is a well-rounded student.
-The selection of the recipient is to be made by a special committee as designated by the chair of the Marketing Department. - TRUSTMARK BANK: To Trustmark employees or children of Trustmark employees below the level of Senior Vice President, based on either need and/or academic achievement as determined by the scholarship committee, maintaining a 2.5 or equivalent overall GPA.
+The selection of the recipient is to be made by a special committee as designated by the chair of the Marketing Department. - TRUSTMARK BANK: To Trustmark employees or children of Trustmark employees below the level of Senior Vice President,based on either need and/or academic achievement as determined by the scholarship committee, maintaining a 2.5 or equivalent overall GPA.
 If no employee meets eligibility, award to a junior or senior in banking and finance based on need and/or academic achievement.
-Recipient must maintain a 3.0 or equivalent GPA. - \UNION PLANTERS BANK: To a junior or senior enrolled in the College of Business Administration with special consideration being given to a deserving African-American student.
+Recipient must maintain a 3.0 or equivalent GPA. - \UNION PLANTERS BANK: To a deserving student in the School of Business with preference given to students of employees of Union Planters Bank.